Welcome to today's edition of the Rush 24-7 podcast.

 But meanwhile, before any of that happens, while all of that remains theory, it's what I told you yesterday is going to happen.

-You know, folks, it's amazing when you know how this stuff works, how you can spot what's phony and ignore it.
+Folks, it's amazing when you know how this stuff works, how you can spot what's phony and ignore it.

-Um educated guests based on polling data, but look at how the absolute reality of everything was turned upside down after nothing more than an actual election, providing actual hard votes, which gave us an actual hard result.
+But look at how the absolute reality of everything was turned upside down after nothing more than an actual election, providing actual hard votes, which gave us an actual hard result.

 It has changed the dynamic, but the cycle begins again because now New Hampshire comes up on Tuesday.

-Between now and then, the theorizing, the predicting, the analyzing based on the past, Iowa has begun.
+Between now and then, the theorizing, the predicting, the analyzing based on the past, Iowa, has begun.

-And everybody starts trying to tell you what it all means and what it's uh gonna end up meaning and happening next Tuesday when nobody knows.
+Meanwhile, the campaigns reignite, go on at full speed, and everybody starts trying to tell you what it all means and what it's going to end up meaning and happening next Tuesday when nobody knows.

 And the process will continue again until the next election.